lmorg/murex/docs/builtins/set.md

 ## Command reference: set

-> Define a variable and set it's value
+> Define a local variable and set it's value

 ### Description

-Defines, updates or deallocates a variable
+Defines, updates or deallocates a local variable

 ### Usage